What is Microsoft Defender for open-source relational databases

 • options for continuing your investigations with Microsoft Sentinel

-Some of the security alerts you might see with your databases protected by Microsoft Defender for open-source relational databases.
+Some of the alerts you might see with your databases protected by Microsoft Defender for open-source relational databases.

 What kind of alerts does Microsoft Defender for open-source relational databases provide?

-• Anomalous database access and query patterns - For example, an abnormally high number of failed sign-in attempts with different credentials (a brute force attempt)
+• Anomalous database access and query patterns - For example, an abnormally high number of failed sign-in attempts with different credentials (a brute force attempt).

-• Suspicious database activities - For example, a legitimate user accessing an SQL Server from a breached computer which communicated with a crypto-mining C&C server
+• Suspicious database activities - For example, a legitimate user accessing an SQL Server from a breached computer which communicated with a crypto-mining C&C server.

 Tip